violetauko/GitHub-Search/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.

+# Author
+created by Violet Auko

+# Description
+This project is about consuming Github Api to display user details and user repositories.One can also search for a user of choice and repositories.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.